SpaceG/spaceg.github.io/_posts/2015-03-07-optimism-and-future.markdown

 <h2 class="section-heading"><strong>Interpersonal Relations</strong></h2>

 Optimistic people do not consider their fellow human beings as enemies.
+As long as they have not been disappointed by a human, impute it to him once that he is a lovely Human.

 <!--
 <div class="row">